Seven595/ADM/README.md

 - Parameters: `lowDim_data`, `k` (number of clusters), `method_name`, `seed`, `info` (true class labels)
 - Returns a data frame with ARI and NMI scores

-## Data

-The package includes functions to work with various datasets, including:

-- Oihane dataset
-- Quake dataset
-- miR dataset
-- Gene expression dataset

-Use the `get_mapping()` function to get the appropriate label mapping for each dataset.